 The Kyle O'Connell memorial scholarship was created in honor of Kyle O'Connell, the son of Michael '87 and Julie '88 (Belfiore) O'Connell.
 On February 6, 2005, Kyle passed away just shy of his 10th birthday.
-Kyle's brave fight against brain cancer inspired a group of USD alumni to create this scholarship.
-The purpose of this scholarship is to inspire students through Kyle's story of courage, determination and spirit to improve treatments or find a cure for cancer, to provide comfort and hope for patients and their families who are struggling with terminal illness and to be advocates motivating others to become active in the fight against cancer.
+Kyle's brave fight against brain cancer inspired a group of USD alumni to establish this scholarship in 2008 with the purpose to inspire students to find a cure for cancer, to provide comfort and hope for patients and their families, and to advocate and motivate others to become active in the fight against cancer.
 It will benefit graduate and/or undergraduate junior or senior students enrolled in the sciences or healing arts including nursing, marriage and family therapy.

 Meet the USD Alumni Association Kyle O'Connell Scholars for 2015-2016:

 Kerri Foster is entering her second year as a nursing student in USD's Master's Entry Program in Nursing (MEPN).
 She is a member of the Sigma Theta Tau Honor Society of Nursing and is a mentor coordinator for the incoming MEPN class.
 She enjoys volunteering internationally and is involved with the Rosarito Beach Flying Samaritan Clinic and the Thousand Smiles Foundation in Ensenada.
 She would love to one day return to Rady Children's Hospital where her nursing experience began as a volunteer in the hematology/oncology clinic.
 After working in the field as an RN, she hopes to eventually return to school to get her PhD so that she can design and lead research studies that will aim to improve patient care, interventions, and treatments.